coder-chenzhi/WALA-start/README.md

-WALA Starter Kit
+WALA and TinyPDG Starter Kit
 =======

 ### Introduction

-This is a small example project to help in getting started with the [WALA](https://github.com/wala/WALA) program analysis framework.
+This is an example project to slice program using both WALA and TinyPDG.
+[WALA](https://github.com/wala/WALA) interprocedural tool for program analysis framework.
+And [TinyODG] (https://github.com/YoshikiHigo/TinyPDG) intraprocedural library for program analysis.
+Note: we have updated or add some interface and API in WALA and TinyPDG to perform program slicing.
 You can clone and build this project to get WALA installed, and then modify it to suit your own needs.

 ### Requirements